 - Date of IRN generation

-Typically businesses have their logo, terms and conditions and other information, which may not be required for IRN generation but are needed on invoice.
+At the same time, businesses have additional data field on the actual invoice like their logo, terms and conditions and other information apart from the usual invoice data like amount, item quantity etc. Although this additional information is not required for IRN generation but is needed on invoice.

 Further, the FAQs and clarifications issued state that the QR code can be placed anywhere on the invoice and the size should be large enough so that mobile or scanning applications can read and process the QR Code.